 Physicists today continue to explore the infinitesimal in order to understand the building blocks of the universe.
 A key tool to measuring subatomic phenomena are particle accelerators.
 Particle accelerators function with the help of superconducting resonant cavities.
-Understanding the properties of superconductors-negligible internal resistance and expulsion of internal magnetic fields (Meissner effect)-allows engineers and scientists to improve the performance of superconducting resonance cavities.
+Understanding the properties of superconductors-negligible internal resistance and expulsion of internal magnetic fields (Meissner effect)-allows engineers and scientists to improve their performance.

 Resonant cavities use large AC currents to create standing radio frequency waves (see Fig. 1.1).
 At each anti-node of the standing wave, the particle beam receives a boost of kinetic energy.
 [1] Internal resistance causes the cavities to heat up, requiring cooling.
-With lower internal resistance, superconductors dissipate much less power then materials like copper.
+With lower internal resistance, superconductors dissipate much less power than materials like copper.
 [2] For that reason, most resonant cavities are made of superconducting materials.